When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Many components: The EEG test requires that sensors are placed behind the ears and on the neck.
 You’ll also need to wear the effort belt, nasal cannula, and pulse oximeter, which each have their own wires.
 Users may not find the Zmachine Synergy as comfortable when compared to more streamlined options.

 - No morning alerts: There are sensors on the monitor that indicate whether the components are connected correctly, but the sensors do not tell you whether the test was successful.
-You’ll have to wait for Singular Sleep’s report to learn whether or not the test worked.
+You’ll have to wait for your report to learn whether or not the test worked.

 Cost, Shipping, and Returns

 Compared to other at-home sleep tests, the Zmachine Synergy is a costly option.
 However, it’s still more affordable than an in-person lab test.
-Singular Sleep doesn’t accept insurance, but you can use your health savings account (HSA) to pay for the test kit or check with your insurance provider to see if the test qualifies for reimbursement.
+Most online companies don’t accept insurance, but you can use your health savings account (HSA) to pay for the test kit or check with your insurance provider to see if the test qualifies for reimbursement.
 People with Medicare can apply for reimbursement if they have clinical symptoms that indicate OSA.

-If you purchase the Zmachine Synergy at-home sleep test kit from Singular Sleep, shipping and return shipping are both free.
+If you purchase the Zmachine Synergy at-home sleep test kit, shipping and return shipping are both free.
 The kit arrives within three days, and you’ll receive your sleep report two to three days after returning your device.
-You don’t need a prescription to purchase the kit, though Singular Sleep is not able to provide the kit to those in Arkansas, Delaware, Hawaii, or North Dakota.
+You don’t need a prescription to purchase the kit, though it’s not available to those in Arkansas, Delaware, Hawaii, or North Dakota.
 People in Guam need a referral to order a sleep test.

 You may be able to find this device elsewhere, but likely only as a rental.
 While it’s cost-prohibitive for customers to purchase on their own, they also only need to use the device one or two nights.